 According to the Merriam-Webster Dictionary, the definition of witchcraft is as follows:

-b: communication with the devil or with a familiar
+- b: communication with the devil or with a familiar.

-2: an irresistible influence or fascination
+- c: an irresistible influence or fascination.

 While that definition is very tidy and straightforward, the reality in today’s world is messier and more complicated.
-There are so many ways to practice witchcraft – whether you’re binding a rapist, casting a spell to help with a job search, or just honoring a goddess – that there are hundreds of books on the subject.
+There are so many ways to practice witchcraft – whether you’re binding a rapist, casting a spell to help with a job search, or just honoring a goddess .
+There are hundreds of books on the subject.